bokshi-gh/dotfiles/docs/ssh.md

 ssh username@remote_host
 ```

-SSH will use the configured identity files and authentication methods.
-If key authentication is unavailable, the server may prompt for the user's password.
+SSH will try the configured authentication methods.
+If public-key authentication is unavailable or fails, the server may allow password authentication.

 ## SSH with a Specific Key